JuliaDynamics/CriticalTransitions.jl/docs/src/man/systems.md

 * ```\xi```: the time-scale separation between the evolution of phytoplankton and zooplankton
 * ```m```: the zooplankton mortality rate

 The model (cite...) is a modified version of the Truscott-Brindley system (cite ...), with a quadratic mortality term to enable bistability.
-In non-dimensional form, the above dynamics can be written...
+Following a non-dimensionalisation of the system, the dynamical equations convert to:
+...
+which we capture in the functions ... .

 ## Thermohaline Circulation box models